fall asleep and waking up many

 my baby to self-settle, but I am not comfortable with this technique.
 What are

 There are a number of different techniques for settling children.
 These include controlled crying, pat-and-shush and camping-out.
 You should discuss these with your Maternal and Child Health Nurse, sleep specialist or doctor to determine which is suited best to your family.

-Developed by The Royal Children's Hospital General Medicine department.
+Developed by The Royal Children's Hospital Centre for Community Child Health (CCCH).
 We acknowledge the input of RCH consumers and carers.
 We acknowledge the input of RCH consumers and carers.

 Kids Health Info is supported by The Royal Children’s Hospital Foundation.
 To donate, visit